shacl/cmake/shacl_FetchContent/README.md

 ## Relative URLs
 The `shacl_FetchContent_Declare` method enables use of relative URLs in the `GIT_REPOSITORY` argument.
 Use of relative URLs relies on the project containing a .git repository with a remote with name "origin".
-As an example, if the parent repository's remote URL is https://github.com/shacl/cmake.git and `shacl_FetchContent_Declare` function contains `GIT_REPOSITORY ../../shacl/trait.git` then the `GIT_REPOSITORY` key-value pair will be modified and passed to `FetchContent_Declare` as `GIT_REPOSITORY https://github.com/shacl/trait.git`.
+As an example, if the parent repository's "origin" remote URL is https://github.com/shacl/cmake.git and `shacl_FetchContent_Declare` function contains `GIT_REPOSITORY ../../shacl/trait.git` then the `GIT_REPOSITORY` key-value pair will be modified and passed to `FetchContent_Declare` as `GIT_REPOSITORY https://github.com/shacl/trait.git`.

 ## Integration with find_package
 Since CMake 3.24 FetchContent can first try finding <PackageName> via a call to `find_package` with arguments specified after `FIND_PACKAGE_ARGS` in the call to `shacl_FetchContent_Declare`.
 This is provided directly via CMake's FetchContent commands.
 This module simply opts in to by default always call `find_package` first unless `OVERRIDE_FIND_PACKAGE` is specified in the call to `shacl_FetchContent_Declare`.
 If `OVERRIDE_FIND_PACKAGE` is specified then the package is fetched and future calls to `find_package` will find the fetched package.
 `shacl_FetchContent` also provides a variable to opt-in to `OVERRIDE_FIND_PACKAGE` at configure time.
 If `shacl.fetchcontent.<PackageName>.override_find_package` is set to `ON` then it will act as though `OVERRIDE_FIND_PACKAGE` was specified in `shacl_FetchContent_Declare` and will ignore `FIND_PACKAGE_ARGS` if it was specified.
 By default `FetchContent_Declare` does not allow `FIND_PACKAGE_ARGS` to be specified alongside `OVERRIDE_FIND_PACKAGE` so this capability is unique to `shacl_FetchContent_Declare`.